 Article 81 (3)

-Resignation without notice can be served, if the employer requires the worker to perform a job that is materially different from the work agreed upon such as requesting an accountant to work as a security guard.
+Resignation without notice can be served if the employer requires the worker to perform a job materially different from the agreed-upon work, such as requesting an accountant to work as a security guard.

-- However, Article 60 of Saudi Labor Law allows an employer to appoint an employee to perform a task that is substantially different from his job for a period of 30 days in a year.
+- However, Article 60 of Saudi Labor Law allows an employer to appoint an employee to perform a task substantially different from his job for 30 days in a year.

-- As per Article 38 of the Saudi Labor Law, the employer is not allowed to employ an expatriate in a profession other than the one specified in his Iqama.
+- As per Article 38 of the Saudi Labor Law, the employer cannot employ an expat in a profession other than the one specified in his Iqama.

 Article 81 (4)

-In case the employer or any of his representatives commit a violent or immoral act against the workman or any of his family members, Article 81 (4) of Saudi Labor Law allows the worker to resign without any notice period.
+If the employer or any of his representatives commit a violent or immoral act against the workman or his family members, Article 81 (4) of Saudi Labor Law allows the worker to resign without any notice period.

 Article 81 (5)

 If the behavior of the employer or any of his representatives is characterized as cruelty, injustice, or insult, a resignation can be served without a notice period.

 Article 81 (6)